Star-Lord-PHB/VaporController/README.md

 * `QueryParam`: denote that the parameter will be retrieved from the `query` property of `Request` using `get` or subscript
 * `QueryContent`: denote that the parameter will be retrieved from the `query` property of `Request` using `decode` method
 * `AuthContent`: denote that the parameter will be retrieved from the `auth` property of `Request`
+* `RequestKeyPath`: denote that the parameter will be retrieved from the `Request` using the provided key path

 ### Optional Parameter & Default Value